KyleMcMullin/BigBlueIsYou/README.md

-CS 5410 (Game Development) Final Project
+# Big Blue is You

 A remake of Baba is You in JavaScript!
+This project was built built as the final project for CS5410 - Game Development.

+A demo video can be found here:

-# Play Instructions
+## Play Instructions

 Clone or download the files to your computer